scholarslab/praxis/_posts/blog_posts/2015-10-05-inktober-10-5-three-sketches.md

 ![Pint by pint](/images/inktober/10.5pintbythehour.JPG)

 The second one is another thing some people do to pass time together - having a drink at a bar or restaurant, which can go slow or fast.
+Here I tried to draw the rings that beer leaves behind as a marker of how much time passed where for the beer in this particular glass.
+Beer time!
 Reminds me of [Slughorn's Hourglass](http://harrypotter.wikia.com/wiki/Slughorn's_Hourglass) in Harry Potter, which goes faster or slower depending on the quality of conversation.

 ![Cigarette break](/images/inktober/10.5cigarettebreak.JPG)